 The nomination period is open annually during February to March.

-In 2025, nominations open on 3 February 2025 and close on 14 March 2025.
+In 2025, nominations opened on 3 February 2025 and closed on 14 March 2025.

 If you would like to nominate a product outside of this nomination period, you can contact us at wels@dcceew.gov.au.